A Backyard Deck in Brooklyn Spans Wall-to-Wall

 Our Sweeten contractor and his team were wonderful from beginning to end.
 We’d decided on the raised deck to break up the flow of the backyard.
 We agreed there should be a clear delineation between the ground and the spot where you “step” up onto the deck, like an outdoor living room.
 Whenever they had an idea, they would either lay it out or draw it for us.
 The result was a truly collaborative design that perfectly reflected our aesthetic.

-Customizing a dream deck in Brooklyn
+Customizing a Brooklyn deck renovation

 Atop the foundation they’d made, the contractors built the large platform deck.
 Benches and planters were built around the perimeter.
 They customized everything.
-The contractor had Henry and I sit on a “mock” bench and rest our arms with drinks to determine what height to build the side tables.
+The contractor had Henry and me sit on a “mock” bench and rest our arms with drinks to determine what height to build the side tables.
 The bench seat slides out to reveal built-in storage for pillows and gardening tools.

 We picked a wood stain in a color we love—it gives the wood a mixture of brightness and warmth we were looking for.
 A small but impactful detail was that the design team chose nails in a similar color so it blended with the wood.
 I didn’t even realize that nails came in different colors.